newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show the success case about the signage at Schiphol airport that made a huge impact on how we can manage large flows of people.
-This could be a series and you can make suggestions.
+We can show the success case about the signage at Schiphol airport that made a huge impact on how we can manage and accommodate the needs of large flows of people.

+> This could be a series and you can make suggestions.

 ### Outcome

 * Create new audience
 * Improve perception of the organisation
+* Improve relationship with existing audience

-## Pitch 2: Service design examples in everyday objects
+## #2 Service design examples in everyday objects

 ### Goal